Many Patients Still Have Recalled Defibrillators

-In December 2011, the U.S. Food and Drug Administration (FDA) issued a Class I recall for St. Jude Riata and the Riata ST Silicone Endocardial Defibrillator Leads.
-A Class I recall is the most serious type of recall that the agency issues, this means that the recalled drug or device can cause patients severe injuries or death.
+In December 2011, the U.S. Food and Drug Administration (FDA) issued a Class I recall for the St. Jude Riata and the Riata ST Silicone Endocardial Defibrillator Leads.
+A Class I recall is the most serious type of recall the agency issues, and means the recalled drug or device can cause severe injury or death.

-Although, the FDA issued the recall over a year ago many patients are unaware of it.
-It is believed that approximately 128,000 people still have this device implanted in them.
-St. Jude estimates that almost 20 percent of patients may have a defective defibrillator.
-The internal cables are poking through the outer casing of the leads causing unwanted shocks to patients.
+St. Jude estimates that almost 20 percent of patients may have a defective defibrillator design where internal cables poking through the outer casing of the leads cause unwanted shocks to patients.

-Some patients are opting to have it remove, even if their lead is not failing.
-However, removing the device could also be dangerous from some patients.
+Some patients are opting to have it taken out even if their lead is not failing, though removing the device could also be dangerous for some patients.